rafamanzo/pivoterminal/README.md

-# Pivoterminal
+# PivoTerminal

-TODO: Write a gem description
+**I'm still working on a first usable version of this gem!**

+PivoTerminal is a gem that uses the Pivotal Tracker API give the same functionalities from the web interface to your terminal.

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'pivoterminal'

-And then execute:

-    $ bundle

-Or install it yourself as:
+After installing Ruby 2.0.0 with RubyGems, execute:

     $ gem install pivoterminal